Frequently Asked Questions

 What does it cost to ship?

 Shipping costs are calculated by the number of pounds being shipped.
 Our shipping is organized by weight brackets.
 For example any weight over 2 lbs. and less than 6 lbs. would ship for the same cost.
-Due to this bracketed organization the most economical way to ship fish would be to ship amounts towards the top of a weight bracket; however, as long as your order meets our two pound minimum you may ship however many pounds you wish.
+Due to this bracketed organization the most economical way to ship fish is to ship amounts towards the top of a weight bracket; however, as long as your order meets our two pound minimum you may ship however many pounds you wish.
 For a complete overview of our shipping rates please see our shipping information page.

 Do I need an account to order?